cabforum/smime/SBR.md

 g. `extKeyUsage` (MAY be present for Cross Certificates; MUST be present otherwise)

    For Cross Certificates that share a Subject Distinguished Name and Subject Public Key with a Root Certificate operated in accordance with these Requirements, this extension MAY be present.
 If present, this extension SHOULD NOT be marked critical.
-This extension MUST only contain usages for which the issuing CA has verified the Cross Certificate is authorized to assert.
+This extension MUST only contain usages for which the Issuing CA has verified the Cross Certificate is authorized to assert.
 This extension MUST NOT contain the `anyExtendedKeyUsage` [RFC5280] usage.

    For all other Subordinate CA Certificates, including Technically Constrained Subordinate CA Certificates:

    This extension MUST be present and SHOULD NOT be marked critical[^**].

-   For Subordinate CA Certificates that will be used to issue S/MIME certificates, the value `id-kp-emailProtection` [RFC5280] MUST be present.
+   For Subordinate CA Certificates that will be used to issue S/MIME Certificates, the value `id-kp-emailProtection` [RFC5280] MUST be present.
 The values `id-kp-serverAuth` [RFC5280], `id-kp-codeSigning` [RFC5280], `id-kp-timeStamping` [RFC5280], and `anyExtendedKeyUsage` [RFC5280] MUST NOT be present.
 Other values MAY be present.

-[^**]: While RFC 5280, Section 4.2.1.12, notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of subordinate certificates, as implemented by a number of Application Software Suppliers.
+[^**]: While RFC 5280, Section 4.2.1.12, notes that this extension will generally only appear within end-entity Certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of Subordinate Certificates, as implemented by a number of Application Software Suppliers.

 h. `authorityKeyIdentifier` (MUST be present)